f5devcentral/vscode-f5/README.md

 Formerly the F5 (A)pplication (S)ervices (T)emplates(FAST), "vscode-f5-fast" extension, now just "The F5 VSCode" Extension (vscode-f5).

-Not only not it fully integrate with the (A)utomated (T)ool(C)hain but also support TCL/iRules/iApps and much more!!!
+Not only not it fully integrate with the (A)utomated (T)ool (C)hain but also support TCL/iRules/iApps and much more!!!

+More to come over the next couple of weeks as we finalize the move and prepare for the next release.
+Please stay tuned.

 Any comments, questions or feature requests, please open a github repository issue!!!

 ### Download via the Microsoft extension marketplace or directly from within VSCode
-> to be updated when with next release!
+> to be updated with next release!

 ---